golangci/golangci-lint-action/README.md

 The restrictions of annotations are the following:

-1. Currently, they don't support markdown formatting (see the [feature request](https://github.community/t5/GitHub-API-Development-and/Checks-Ability-to-include-Markdown-in-line-annotations/m-p/56704))
+1. Currently, they don't support Markdown formatting (see the [feature request](https://github.community/t5/GitHub-API-Development-and/Checks-Ability-to-include-Markdown-in-line-annotations/m-p/56704))
-2. They aren't shown in the list of comments like it was with [golangci.com](https://golangci.com).
+2. They aren't shown in the list of comments.
    If you would like to have comments - please, up-vote [the issue](https://github.com/golangci/golangci-lint-action/issues/5).

 To enable annotations, you need to add the `checks' permission to your action.